abishakGupta/shinyCopasi/title.md

   <img src="copasi_new.png" style="width: 500px;"/>
 </div>
 <br>
-For model editing and more extensive exploration of various tasks, please [download](http://copasi.org/Download/) latest release of COPASI stand-alone program.
+Web interface to explore [COPASI](http://copasi.org) models and run basic tasks on the browser.
+For full functionality [download](http://copasi.org/Download/) and install the latest release of the main COPASI program.